SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-The Filbert Street Steps are a famous set of stairways that lead you from the waterfront up to Coit Tower.
+The Filbert Street Steps are a famous set of stairways leading you from the waterfront to Coit Tower.
 They start just two blocks in from the Embarcadero on Sansome Street.

 These stairs are popular as it's a great way to get your heart pumping as you get to one of SF's top attractions.
-The walk also has a lovely garden on both sides as well as some great bay views.
+The walk also has a lovely garden on both sides as well, as some fabulous bay views.

 Read on for tips on where to find them and other things to do to prepare for your climb.